-3.1.
-Petroleum and Gas (Safety and Production) Act 2004
+3.2 Petroleum and Gas (Safety and Production) Act 2004

-The Petroleum and Gas (Production and Safety) Act 2004 (State of Queensland 2017a) is an Act relevant to exploring for, recovering and transporting by pipeline, petroleum and fuel gas and ensuring the safe and efficient undertaking of those activities.
+The Petroleum and Gas (Production and Safety) Act 2004 is an Act relevant to exploring for, recovering and transporting by pipeline, petroleum and fuel gas and ensuring the safe and efficient undertaking of those activities.
 The key purpose of this Act is to facilitate and regulate the undertaking of responsible petroleum activities and the development of a safe, efficient and viable petroleum and fuel gas industry.